symfony/symfony-docs/contributing/documentation/overview.rst

     $ git commit xxx.rst
     $ git push

-After completing your next contributions, you can also see how your ranking improves in the list of `Symfony Documentation Contributors`_.
-You guessed
-right: after all this hard work, it's **time to celebrate again!**
+After completing your next contributions, also watch your ranking improve on the list of `Symfony Documentation Contributors`_.
+You guessed right: after all this hard work, it's **time to celebrate again!**

 Review your changes
 -------------------